 “WVU’s recent reclassification from Carnegie shows that WVU creates positive change in our communities.
 The CCE is focused on pursuing innovation and inclusiveness in its work to build stronger more sustainable partnerships,” Wood-Turner said.
 “By pulling together resources and expertise, a University-wide center is going to further our ability to engage students and faculty, conduct innovative research and develop methods of teaching and learning that have a mutual benefit to Mountaineers everywhere.”

-For more information about CCE, visit service.wvu.edu.
-Learn more about WVU Extension Service programs and resources by visiting extension.wvu.edu or follow @WVUExtension on Facebook, Twitter and Instagram.
+For more information about CCE, visit communityengagement.wvu.edu.
+Learn more about WVU Extension programs and resources by visiting extension.wvu.edu or follow @WVUExtension on Facebook, Twitter and Instagram.

 CONTACT: Tara Curtis